Cycling trip to Arnala Fort

 Arnala is an island at the tip of Vasai, at the mouth of Vaitarna river.
 One needs to cross over from the mainland to the island at Arnala village on the mainland.

-We are lucky to catch the sunrise at Giriz lake, and then continue ahead to Bhuigaon, then turn on to Kalamb beach road to Kalamb, Rajodi and then Agashi.
+We then continue ahead to Bhuigaon, then turn on to Kalamb beach road to Kalamb, Rajodi and then Agashi.
 At Agashi, we join the bigger Agashi Road that leads to Arnala from Virar.
 Following Agashi road all the way to Arnala village, we take a small crowded street in the middle of the market that leads to the beach.

 Having left at 5 am, we covered about 60 km with a break of 15 minutes to reach at 7:30 am – a reasonably good average of 27 kmph, thanks to the weather.